|New to Medicare? Learn how to get started.|

-You usually don't pay a monthly premium for Part A if you or your spouse paid Medicare taxes for a certain amount of time while working.
+You usually don't pay a monthly premium for Part A if you or your spouse paid Medicare taxes while working for a certain amount of time.
 This is sometimes called "premium-free Part A."

 - If you don't qualify for premium-free Part A, you can buy Part A.

-If you don't qualify for premium-free Part A, you can buy Part A. You'll pay up to $458 each month.
+If you aren't eligible for premium-free Part A, you may be able to buy Part A. You'll pay up to $471 each month in 2021.
 If you paid Medicare taxes for less than 30 quarters, the standard Part A premium is $458.
-If you paid Medicare taxes for 30–39 quarters, the standard Part A premium is $252.
+If you paid Medicare taxes for 30–39 quarters, the standard Part A premium is $259.

 - Everyone pays a monthly premium for Part B.

 Most people will pay the standard Part B premium amount.
 The standard Part B premium amount in 2021 is $148.50.
 If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.

 With Medicare, you have options in how you get your coverage.
 Once you enroll, you’ll need to decide how you’ll get your Medicare coverage.
 There are 2 main ways:

 Original Medicare includes Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
 You pay for services as you get them.
 When you get services, you’ll pay a